Cyclone Fengal

-Cyclonic Storm Fengal (Note: The name was contributed by Saudi Arabia and it is a rooted word in Arabic.
-It is literally meaning "indifferent".
-However, Fengal (فنجال) was no specific detailed on its public records about the meaning and usage, but it is also represents a blend of linguistic tradition and cultural identity, reflecting the regional diversity within the WMO/UNESCAP naming panel.
-It is also pronounced as Feinjal.) (/ˈfɛŋ.gəl/; FEN-guhl) was a deadly tropical cyclone that brought significant flooding and damage to Southern India and Sri Lanka.
+Cyclonic Storm Fengal (Note: The name Fengal (Arabic: فنجال, [fendʒaːl]) was contributed by Saudi Arabia and refers to a traditional finjan coffee cups in Arabic.) was a deadly tropical cyclone that brought significant flooding and damage to Southern India and Sri Lanka.
 The fourth and final cyclonic storm of the 2024 North Indian Ocean cyclone season, Fengal originated from a tropical disturbance off the coast of Sumatra, Indonesia on 14 November.
 It killed at least 37 people; 20 in India and 17 in Sri Lanka, along with 20 injuries.
 Economic losses reached $55 million.